 Resources for the National Bowel Cancer Screening Program Campaign

-- We know that if participation reaches and is sustained at 60%, we could save 84,000 lives by 2040.
+- If we can increase and sustain participation at 60%, we could save 84,000 lives by 2040.

-- That’s why we’re launching a national campaign in partnership with the Australian Government, calling for Australians to Get2it and do the free test that is sent every two years in the mail.
+- The national campaign in partnership with the Australian Government calls for Australians aged 50 to 74 to Get2it and do the free test that is sent every two years in the mail.

 Calls to action